 Note, however, the potential application of the "good-faith exception" on remand.
 For example, in Rodriguez v.
 United States, 135 S.Ct.
 1609 (2015), the Supreme Court ruled that the evidence seized from the defendant was the fruit of unlawful detention.
 However, on remand, the Eighth Circuit observed that the search had been lawful under precedent that was binding at the time of the search, and consequently the exclusionary rule did not apply.
 United States v.
 Rodriguez, 799 F.3d 1222 (8th Cir.
 2015), cert denied, 136 S. Ct.
 1514 (2016).

-On appeal, courts may view a defendant's failure to raise an issue below as an intentional
+Although the new rule is generally available on direct appeal, courts may view a defendant's failure to raise the issue below as an intentional

 waiver of the issue, especially where it was part of a plea agreement, or where the matter was one of the matters that must be raised before trial under